monfresh/ruby-packer/README.md

-Notes on this fork:
+### Notes on this Fork

 * Don't use the linked, compiled rubyc binaries below--you'll need to compile rubyc by-hand.
+I haven't had a chance to collect a rubyc for each platform yet and update the links.
+PR's are welcome, especially as I don't have a windows machine!
-Note that if you want to support M1 and Intel macs, you need to compile a separate rubyc for each, and build a separate packed binary for each.
-I haven't had a chance to collect a rubyc for each yet and update the links.
-PR's are welcome, especially as I don't have a windows machine.
+* Note that if you want to support M1 and Intel macs, you need to compile a separate rubyc for each, and build a separate packed binary for each.
-* This fork started as just some tweaks to the motor-admin fork to get it working on Ruby 3.1 for me.
+* This fork started as just some tweaks to the motor-admin fork to get it working on Ruby 3.1.0 for me.
 * This works with Ruby 3.1.3 now, thank-you @taraszka!
-* As a tip from someone working with this, the embedded filesystem runs a bit slow.
-This matters mainly if you are doing heavy requires.
-One workaround is autoload.
-Autoload works well for cases when there's a constant that gets used (which triggers the require) when a particular item is going to be called.
-For example, accessing JSON triggers the require'ing of 'json' in the example below.
-For items that won't be used in every codepath, this strategy can help you minimize your total requires.
+* As a tip, the embedded filesystem runs a bit slow.
+This mainly matters when your app is doing many heavy requires, like the AWS ruby gem.
+One workaround is to autoload your requires.
+Autoload works well for cases when there's a constant that can be used to trigger the require for a particular item.
+For example, accessing JSON triggers the require of 'json' in the example below.
+For items that aren't used in every codepath, this strategy can greatly minimize your total requires.

 ```ruby
 autoload :JSON, 'json'